Vayots Dzor, Armenia: Noravank, Jermuk, Areni Wine and the Most Scenic Roads in the Country

 Visitors come for:

-• mineral water
+• mineral water springs

-• quiet resort atmosphere
+• quiet resort-style environment

-• the famous Jermuk waterfall
+• the iconic Jermuk waterfall

 Jermuk waterfall in Vayots Dzor province Armenia popular natural attraction